The Green Squad

-The Green Squad is a French animated television series, produced by Gaumont Alphanim.
-It is based from the French comic book series called "Les Sauvenature".
+The Green Squad is a French animated television series produced by Gaumont Alphanim.
+It is based on the French comic book series Les Sauvenature written by Jean-Marie Defossez, illustrated by Fabien Mense and published by Flammarion.
 It has been shown on Starz Kids & Family in the United States from March 16, 2013 to June 11, 2016 also known as Savage Family Wild.
+The English dub was recorded in Canadian studio.

+Synopsis

 The Green Squad is the name of a network created by three siblings, Claire, Julian and Thomas Savage along with their pet Wifi, whose mission is to protect plant and animal species, their environments and different kinds of discoveries.
-Thus, they travel around the world as they're job is to protect endangered animals and save Earth's landmarks and artifacts.
+Thus, they travel around the world as their job is to protect endangered animals and save Earth's landmarks and artifacts.
 They embark on their extraordinary adventures as they discuss each other through a worldwide blogging network to save the planet's natural sites.

-The English dub was recorded in Canadian studio.